awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-console.md

 1. \(Optional\) Expand the **Common properties** section and specify properties for the actions that are common to all Automation actions\.
 For example, for **Timeout seconds**, you can provide a value in seconds to specify how long the step can run before it is stopped\.

-   For more information, see [Common Properties In All Actions](automation-actions.md#automation-common)\.
+   For more information, see [Properties Shared by All Actions](automation-actions.md#automation-common)\.
 **Note**
 To add more document steps, select **Add step** and repeat the procedure for creating a step\.
 To remove a document step, choose **Remove step**\.